DHTMLX/docs-diagram/docs/api/editor/shapesections_property.md

 ### Description

-@short: Optional, an object which specifies sections of items that will be shown in the left panel of the editor
+@short: Optional.
+An object which specifies sections of items that will be shown in the left panel of the editor

 ### Usage